d-one/data_governance_with_databricks/README.md

 ![Expected Query](./images/expected_query.png)

 You can verify that a query was created by seeing it in the "Queries" section, and by the end of the process you should see 3 different ones.
-For better compatibility with the rest of the instructions we recommend to rename each query to the name of the corresponding sql file.
+For better compatibility with the rest of the instructions we recommend to rename each query using the name of the corresponding sql file.
 Note that changes aren't automatically captured, so you need to explicitly save a query after each modification.

 #### Configuring visualisations